jcouture/nv/README.md

 ~> nv .env,.env.dev rails server -p 2808
 ```

+## Global Variables

+You might need to have global environment variables, overriding context specific ones.
+Create a file named `~/.nv` at the root of your home directory.
+It has the same format, and will be loaded last.

 ## License

 nv is released under the MIT license.
 See LICENSE for details.